djproc/HCMVcc_CNN/README.md

 "Getting started:
-Open the Generate_ID_Coords and follow the instructions there"
+Open the GenerateIDs_Drawlinescans file and follow the instructions there"